 + PRO: Tight-knit expat communities

-Making friends with other foreigners helps lessen any initial culture shock expats may feel.
-In Seoul especially, there are many expat meet-ups and parties with the aim of bringing foreigners together.
+Making friends with other foreigners helps lessen any initial culture shock you may feel.
+In Seoul especially, there are many meet-ups and parties aimed at bringing foreigners together.
 In smaller cities, groups meet up regularly and are generally very welcoming of newcomers.

 Work culture in South Korea

-Koreans value their interpersonal relationships with co-workers and will make it a priority to get to know each other.
-The standard corporate atmosphere can be highly social, with employees often going drinking and dining after work, followed by a trip to a karaoke bar.
+Koreans value their interpersonal relationships with co-workers and will prioritise getting to know each other.
+The standard corporate atmosphere can be highly social, with employees often gathering for company dinners called hoesik.
+These gatherings traditionally involve dining and drinking after work, sometimes followed by a trip to a karaoke bar, although this culture has been shifting in recent years with younger employees pushing back against obligatory after-work socialising.

 - CON: Unpredictable scheduling

-Koreans will often make last-minute adjustments to meetings and schedules and expats will need a certain degree of flexibility to accommodate to this.
-Expect unplanned meetings, projects and cancellations as well as obligatory social gatherings after work, which are only announced shortly before the day's end.
+Korean work culture can sometimes involve last-minute adjustments to meetings and schedules, so you’ll need a degree of flexibility.
+Expect occasional unplanned meetings, projects and cancellations, as well as after-work social gatherings that may be announced shortly before the day’s end.

 - CON: High-pressure work environment

-There is a lot of pressure put on employees working in South Korea to perform.
-This often leads to employees working longer hours than they may be contracted for.
-Taking sick leave is also frowned upon, as it shows a lack of commitment to one's job.
-It isn't uncommon to see people coming in for work, or children going to school, while they're sick.
+There’s a lot of pressure put on employees working in South Korea to perform.
+This often leads to working longer hours than you may be contracted for.
+Taking sick leave is also frowned upon, as it shows a lack of commitment to your job.
+It isn’t uncommon to see people coming in for work or children going to school while sick.

 Cost of living in South Korea

-The cost of living in South Korea varies depending on the city one lives in.
-That said, groceries, utilities, public transport and even alcohol are all reasonably priced compared to the prices in most Western countries.
-Most expats find that living in South Korea is an efficient way to save money.
+The cost of living in South Korea varies depending on the city you live in.
+That said, groceries, utilities, public transport and even alcohol are all reasonably priced compared to prices in most Western countries.
+Most people find living in South Korea an efficient way to save money.

 - CON: Expensive non-essentials

-There's an expectation in South Korea to follow the newest trends, to dress well and to have the fasted gadgets.
-But, these items tend to be expensive.
+There’s an expectation in South Korea to follow the newest trends, dress well and have the latest gadgets.
+These items tend to be pricey, and keeping up with fashion and technology expectations can significantly increase your monthly expenses.

 Education and schools in South Korea